sztal/pathcensus/README.rst

 See ``examples`` subfolder and the main documentation for more details.

-At the command line via pip
+At the command line via pip:

 .. code-block::

-    # Not yet on PyPI
+    # Install from PyPI
     pip install pathcensus

-The current (unstable) development version can be installed directly from the `github repo`_
+The current development version (not guaranteed to be stable) can be installed directly from the `github repo`_

 .. code-block::